eyasgaming/inline-odds-component/README.md

 This is controlled by the attribute:
     prod = false;  or   prod = true;

+# styling the odds
+You can control the style of the odds in your CSS, e.g:

+        inline-odds {
+            border-radius: 5px;
+            padding: 5px 5px 5px 5px;
+            background:  #F8F838;
+        }

 # Outcome Id
 The Id is a valid kambi outcome ID.
 To get this ID, you can use: https://kambi-explorer.eyasgaming.net/.